island-is/island.is/apps/services/user-profile/README.md

 ## About

 A service that is responsible for providing and storing User profile info.
-With the users National Id stores contact info and preferred locale.
+With the users National Registration id stores contact info and preferred locale.
 Additional responsibility is a verification process of email and mobile phone.

 ### Initial setup